Srujana-M-V/Srujana-M-V/README.md

 # Hi, I'm Srujana M V 👋

-### Aspiring Software Engineer | Python Full Stack Developer | AI & Web Development Enthusiast
+### Aspiring Software Engineer | Python Developer | Full-Stack & AI Enthusiast

-I'm an Electronics & Communication Engineering student interested in software development, full-stack web applications, and AI-integrated systems.
+I'm an Electronics & Communication Engineering student with a strong interest in software development.
+I enjoy turning ideas into practical applications and exploring how Python, web technologies, and AI can be combined to build useful solutions.

+- 💻 Strengthening my skills in **Python, C++, JavaScript, DSA and SQL**
+- 🌐 Developing applications using **Django, Flask, HTML, CSS and JavaScript**
+- 🤖 Exploring **AI integration and Machine Learning applications**
-- 💻 Building projects with Python, C++ and web technologies
+- 🚀 Building projects that combine **software development with real-world problem solving**
-- 🚀 Exploring Python Full Stack development and AI integration
-- 🤖 Interested in AI, backend development and problem solving
-- 🌱 Continuously learning, building and improving my skills
+- 📈 Continuously improving my programming, problem-solving and development skills

 ---